TongtongFANG/DIW/README.md

 - tqdm

 ## Quick start
-You can run an example code of DIW on Fasion-MNIST under 0.4 symmetric label noise.
+You can run an example code of DIW on Fashion-MNIST under 0.4 symmetric label noise.

 `python diw.py`